haipinglu/SimplyDeep/README.md

 #### What's not covered
 **GPU** computing, considering 200+ users, though we will provide references when convenient.
 #### Contents
-1. Linear regression with PyTorch
+* Session 1: Linear regression with PyTorch

 ## Acknowledgement
 The materials were built with references to the following sources: